Tips from a Dulles car service driver on getting through customs easy like pie. (Tip 1: Don’t bring pie.)

 • Multiple designer knockoffs, or character paraphernalia, like wanna-be Scooby Doo t-shirts.
 If you find one must-have Not-Quite-Fendi bag, you can probably get an exemption for that.
 Even customs officers understand the lure of faux glam.
 But don’t try to bring home more than one.
 This is a US copyright and trademark law thing, and customs officers are pretty strict about it.

-Okay, you can technically bring some of those things and get through customs at Dulles, but you might need a license or permit.
+Okay, you can technically bring some of those things and get through customs at Dulles Airport Easily, but you might need a license or permit.
 You can avoid the hassle if you just leave it behind.
+For a smooth and comfortable ride, book our SUV limo service and travel with ease.

 You’ll have to declare everything you purchased while out of the country.
 To make that easier, do these things: